 Why do we stay at the tomb when it’s already empty?

-He offers hope unbreakable in every rejected heart and betrayed hurt.
+He offers hope unbreakable in every rejected heart and betrayed hope.

-That it’s time we bid our tears goodnight, and our sadness goodbye, a forever farewell.
+Perhaps it’s time we bid our tears goodbye, our sadness forever farewell.

 And rise, because He’s risen.